nilmar-p/anna-pegova-business/README.md

 - ✅ **Register, Edit, Delete, and Search** products and customers
 - 📦 **Manage sales** with automatic net value and installment calculations
 - 💳 **Installment tracking panel** with status control and payment registration
-- 📊 **Financial summary dashboard** for pending and completed payments
 - 📁 **Local JSON storage** for all product, customer, and sales data

 ---